5.11.1 – Procedure – Tuition and Fees

 - The campus student association and the college President or designee shall jointly determine a schedule for the Technology Fee Advisory Committee to ensure that the plan and budget for the technology fee will be completed for action prior to the end of the spring semester.

 Part 6: Personal Property Charges and Service Charges.
-Personal property charges and service charges are authorized by the MnSCU Board and adopted at campus discretion.
-Personal property charges and service charges shall be approved by the college President or designee.
+Personal property charges and service charges are authorized by the Minnesota State Board and adopted at campus discretion.
+Personal property charges and service charges shall be approved by the College President or designee.

 Subpart A: Conditions